 If you didn’t read the RFP thoroughly, you’re in bad shape.
 The RFP will ask for very specific information, and it’s best to follow instructions exactly.
 Don’t deviate from them at all, and adhere to any requirements on page count and specifics for submission.
 This shows you’re a professional and that you respect your client’s needs and preferences upfront.

 Even one minute matters when submitting a bid.
 If you can’t follow a simple deadline right at the outset, why should a client trust you to adhere to the years-long timeline with budgetary consequences?
 Before you submit your construction proposal, leave plenty of time to submit to navigate bidding systems that could be manually burdensome and slow.
-Bottom line: If you want to win construction bid attempts, don’t be late.
-Ever.
+Bottom line: If you want to win construction bid attempts, stick to the deadline.

 Using the right tools and equipment on a project matters to its success.
 In your proposal or interview, you might specifically state digital tools you will be using or have used on previous projects—but are they the right ones?
 An owner might have had experience using specific software and technology tools in prior projects and might be looking for them.
 Do your research and keep up to date on the latest innovations in the industry and can showcase their value in the proposal.